d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 - Editing software configurations
 - Enabling persistence
 - Changing the privilege of existing (or new) users
 - Execute any administrative command

+*Answer the questions below*
+_Read the above_

+No answer needed